-Tree topping is a harmful practice that reduces a tree's height by removing the top half of a tree.
-This opens the tree up to severe stress, disease, and structural weakness that inevitably lead to greater problems and additional expense.
-If a tree has grown too large for your property and correct pruning techniques can't address your concerns, it may be better to remove and replace it with a more appropriate species.
-Before doing so, be sure you understand any regulatory limits such as those related to slopes and critical areas.
-In very limited cases (a steep bluff), with expert guidance, topping may be an acceptable tool.
+Tree topping is an extremely harmful practice of trying to reduce a tree's height by removing the top half of a tree.
+This opens the tree up to severe stress, disease, and structural weakness that inevitably leads to greater problems and additional expense.
+If a tree has grown too large for your property and correct pruning techniques can't address your concerns, it is better to remove a tree and replace it with a more appropriate species.

-AVOID TOPPING YOUR TREES!
+DON'T TOP YOUR TREES!